 Does Locri have a Blue Flag award?

-As of 2025, Locri itself does not hold the Blue Flag, despite excellent water quality.
-However, neighboring towns such as Siderno and Roccella Jonica hold this certification, and they can be quickly reached from Locri.
+As of 2025, Locri itself does not hold the Blue Flag.
+However, neighbouring towns such as Siderno and Roccella Jonica hold this certification, which well illustrates the quality of this entire stretch of coast.